tresnamf/dx-agriculture-project/README.md

 - Click "Write" to start the flashing process and wait until verification is completed
 - After completion, remove the microSD card and insert it into the Raspberry Pi 4 for the first boot

-#### 3. Memeriksa Python environment dan install library in Raspberry Pi
+#### 3. Checking the Python environment and installing libraries on Raspberry Pi
 - By default, Raspberry Pi OS comes with Python pre-installed.
 - Open terminal, type:~ $ python3 --version
 - The output will display the Python version in use, for example:~ $ Python 3.x.x